ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 <!-- TODO: Don't forget to update the organization -->

-The rest of this document is organized as follows. [](#SecMF) gives an example of multi-flow scheduling and illustrates the limitations of the base ALTO protocol in such a use case. [](#SecOverview) gives an overview of the path vector extension. [](#SecCostType) introduces a new cost type.
+The rest of this document is organized as follows. [](#SecMF) gives an example of co-flow scheduling and illustrates the limitations of the base ALTO protocol in such a use case. [](#SecOverview) gives an overview of the path vector extension. [](#SecCostType) introduces a new cost type.
 [](#SecANEDomain) registers a new domain in Domain Registry. [](#SecProtoExt)